sohaibazeem/SohaibAzeem/README.md

 ## Welcome To My Profile

-You can use the [editor on GitHub](https://github.com/sohaibazeem) to maintain and preview the content for your website in Markdown files.
+You can use the link [View My Projects](https://github.com/sohaibazeem) to View my projects/

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.